octoana/monorepo-code-scanning-action/README.md

 Focus Code Scanning with GitHub Advanced Security on parts of your monorepo, split up as you define.
 This can minimize CI work and time and allow scanning a monorepo in parallel for scheduled scans.

-For an example of how to use it for PR scans, see the `./samples/sample-codeql-monorepo-pr-workflow.yml` in this repository.
-For a schedule scan example, see `./samples/sample-codeql-monorepo-whole-repo-workflow.yml`
+For an example of how to use it for PR scans, see the [`./samples/sample-codeql-monorepo-pr-workflow.yml`](./samples/sample-codeql-monorepo-pr-workflow.yml) in this repository.
+For a scheduled scan example, see [`./samples/sample-codeql-monorepo-whole-repo-workflow.yml`](./samples/sample-codeql-monorepo-whole-repo-workflow.yml)

 The steps pass information along to each other to work properly, so you need to use the format defined in that workflow, altering the inputs as required.